 CEDAR

-Contesting Energy Discourses through Action Research (CEDAR) is a five-year project studying energy transitions in Canada with a focus on New Brunswick.
+Contesting Energy Discourses through Action Research (CEDAR) is a five-year project studying energy generation in Canada.
+Our focus is New Brunswick.

-Canadians are experiencing a climate crisis: more high temperatures, wildfires, droughts, flooding and other extreme weather events.
-Climate change caused by humans is linked to burning fossil fuels.
-Climate scientists are urging us to stop building new fossil fuel infrastructure and rapidly reduce our fossil fuel use.
-However our society is largely powered by fossil fuels.
-How will we make these transitions?
+Canadians are experiencing more high temperatures, wildfires, droughts, floods and other extreme weather events.
+Burning massive volumes of fossil fuels has changed the climate.
+Climate scientists are urging us to stop building new fossil fuel infrastructure and to rapidly reduce our fossil fuel use.

 The media – corporate, independent, alternative and social media – feature competing discourses about energy transitions.

-In the media across the country, the dominant energy transition discourses – voiced primarily by by government and industry reps – promote economic growth fueled by fossil fuels or biomass paired with carbon capture and sequestration technologies, using fossil energy such as fracked gas as a “transition fuel” to low-carbon energy in the distant future, and developing experimental nuclear reactor designs.
+In corporate media across the country, the dominant energy transition discourses – voiced primarily by by government and industry spokespersons – promote economic growth fueled by fossil fuels or biomass paired with carbon capture and sequestration technologies.
+Fossil energy such as fracked gas is positioned as a “transition fuel” to low-carbon energy in the distant future, and experimental nuclear reactor designs are promoted.

 CEDAR is studying how these contesting discourses for energy transitions are framed in the media, the networks of actors, organizations and institutions promoting the dominant discourses, and how action research can produce and publish counter discourses in the media and contribute to a more democratic media environment.